 Student Forum is the executive board level of the GSD's elected student government.
 The Student Forum works to improve student life at the GSD and serves as a link between the student body and the school administration.

 Student Forum manages budgets for various activities, events, and projects, as well as the funding for GSD student groups.
 Funding for Student Forum and student groups is drawn from the Student Activity Fee.
-Student Services staff work with Student Forum on budgeting and approve allocations.
+The Office of Student Affairs staff work with Student Forum on budgeting and approve allocations.